Concerned with Missing Teeth in Kelowna?

 These concerns are more pronounced with lower dentures than upper dentures.

 Implant Supported Teeth

--chewing function and speech is restored.
+- Chewing function and speech is restored.
 These will work much like teeth.

 - Your teeth are very stable and only are removable by a dentist.

 - You will never be without your teeth.

 - The jawbones are maintained so the lower part of the face doesn’t shrink to the same degree as with traditional dentures.

-There are a wide array of these solutions including:
+If you are considering implant-supported teeth, there are a wide array of these solutions including:

--full dentures secured with ‘snaps’ like shirt snaps to several implants so you can remove these to clean them yourself.
+- Full dentures secured with ‘snaps’ like shirt snaps to several implants so you can remove these to clean them yourself.

 - Full arches of teeth—MUCH smaller than a denture—that are attached to 4-6 implants and made of a variety of materials including zirconia, acrylic, and porcelain.
 These include options like Teeth in a Day and the All-on-4 Treatment Concept solutions.